qdrant/protobuf-es/MANUAL.md

 const registry = createRegistry(
-  UserSchema, // Initialize with a message, enum, extension, or service descriptor file_example, // add all types from the file descriptor otherRegistry, // Adds all types from the other registry );
+  UserSchema, // Initialize with a message, enum, extension, or service descriptor file_example, // add all types from the file descriptor otherRegistry // Adds all types from the other registry );
 ```